sahmadr/ColDataUtil/README.md

                         range.
                 2. Troughs mean: is the mean of all the troughs in the given range.
-                3. Peaks mean: is the maximum of all the peaks, where a peak is calculated by subtracting the mean from each crest or trough and taking its absolute value
+                3. Peaks mean: is the maximum of all the peaks (or amplitudes), where a peak is calculated by subtracting the mean from each crest or trough and taking its absolute value.
                 4. Peaks mean: is the mean of all the peaks.
                 5. 1/3rd peaks mean: is the mean of the highest 1/3rd of the peaks, similar to the significant wave height (SWH) used